-If it’s going to be longer than a few hours before you serve these Carrot Cake Cupcakes, they will need to be stored in the fridge because of the cream cheese frosting.
+These carrot cake cupcakes will be fine at room temperature for a short time, but if it’s going to be longer than a few hours before you serve them, they will need to be stored in the fridge because of the cream cheese frosting.

-- 2 1/4 cups all-purpose flour
+- 2 ¼ cups all-purpose flour

 - 2 cups granulated sugar

-- 1 1/2 teaspoons baking powder
+- 1 ½ teaspoons baking powder

 - 1 teaspoon baking soda